cobalthq/cobalt-product-public-docs/layouts/shortcodes/finding-definition.md

-A finding is a potential security flaw in an app or physical hardware.
+A finding is a vulnerability that a pentester reports during a pentest.